Syphilis: Transmission

-Syphilis is transmitted primarily by sexual contact or during pregnancy from a mother to her baby; the spirochete is able to pass through intact mucous membranes or compromised skin.
-It is thus transmissible by kissing near a lesion, as well as oral, vaginal, and anal sex.
+Syphilis is transmitted primarily by sexual contact or during pregnancy from a mother to her baby; the bacterium is able to pass through intact mucous membranes or compromised skin.
+It is thus transmissible by kissing near a lesion, as well as manual, oral, vaginal, and anal sex.
 Approximately 30% to 60% of those exposed to primary or secondary syphilis will get the disease.
 Its infectivity is exemplified by the fact that an individual inoculated with only 57 organisms has a 50% chance of being infected.
 Most new cases in the United States (60%) occur in men who have sex with men; and in this population 20% of syphilis cases were due to oral sex alone.
 Syphilis can be transmitted by blood products, but the risk is low due to screening of donated blood in many countries.
 The risk of transmission from sharing needles appears to be limited.

 It is not generally possible to contract syphilis through toilet seats, daily activities, hot tubs, or sharing eating utensils or clothing.
 This is mainly because the bacteria die very quickly outside of the body, making transmission by objects extremely difficult.